Learning & Participation is at the heart of the EFG London Jazz Festival programme.

 We aim to enable audiences to delve deeper into the music through workshops, talks, masterclasses and community performances.
 We offer opportunities to participate on a variety of levels, from jazz for toddlers to family-friendly matinees and Serious Sing sessions for singers of all ages.

-Learning and participation is central to the EFG London Jazz Festival programme.
-Our L&P programme opens the door to music for all age groups, with opportunities to participate on a variety of levels, from jazz workshops for toddlers, through to family-friendly events.
 We also have a great deal of activity taking place behind the scenes.
 Each year we invite internationally acclaimed artists into schools, conservatoires and community settings.
-Below is a selection of last year’s projects:
+Please read on for a snapshot of activity:

-For more information about EFG London Jazz Festival and our year round Learning & Participation programme, please contact email@example.com
+For more information about the Learning & Participation at the EFG London Jazz Festival, please contact email@example.com